sagemath/sage/src/doc/en/developer/walkthrough.rst

 Editing the Source Code
 =======================

-Once you have your own branch, feel free to make any changes as you like. :ref:`Subsequent chapters <section-writing-code-for-sage>` of this developer guide explain how your code should look like to fit into Sage, and how we ensure high code quality throughout.
+Once you have your own branch, feel free to make any changes as you like.
+The chapter :ref:`section-writing-code-for-sage` explains how your code should look like to fit into Sage, and how we ensure high code quality throughout.

-*Status* is probably the most important git command.
+The Git command ``git status`` is probably the most important one of all.
 It tells you which files changed, and how to continue with recording the changes::

-    [user@localhost sage]$ git status
+    [alice@localhost sage]$ git status
     On branch last_twin_prime
     Changes not staged for commit:
       (use "git add <file>..." to update what will be committed)